-Under the impairment model in IAS 39, an impairment loss is recognised when there is an objective evidence of a decrease in value.
+Under the impairment model in IAS 39 which is based on incurred loss, an impairment loss is recognised when there is an objective evidence of a decrease in value.
 Counterparties that are not individually impaired are risk-assessed on the basis of portfolios with similar characteristics, and groups of counterparties which, as a result of events occurring since inception of the loans, present objective indication of impairment, are subject to a portfolio-based impairment.
 Moreover, BNP Paribas Fortis may recognise additional collective impairment with respect to a given economic sector or geographic area affected by exceptional economic events.